 EDIFACT

-The term refers to an international standard format for electronic data interchange (EDI for short).
-The UN/EDIFACT standard was 1988 published and is regularly updated by CEFACT (a grouping within the UNECE).
+The term refers to an international standard format for electronic data interchange (EDI).
+The UN/EDIFACT standard was published in 1988 and is regularly updated by the CEFACT (a group within the UNECE).

 - Definition: An international standard for data exchange in business transactions.